Set Up a Construction Business in Vietnam: The Complete Guide

 - works undergoing repair, renovation or installation of interior equipment which does not alter their force-bearing structure and utilities and does not affect the environment and safety of these works

-- works undergoing repair and renovation to change their external architecture not facing roads in urban centers subject to architecture management requirements
+- works undergoing repair and renovation to change their external architecture not facing roads in urban centres subject to architecture management requirements

 How long does it take to get a construction permit in Vietnam?

-The competent agency will grant a permit within 30 days after receiving a complete application.
+The competent agency will grant a permit within 30 days after receiving a completed application.
 In the case of separate houses, it will take 15 working days.